ddeville/scripts/README.md

 ## Post-installation

 - Stow the various config files by running `bin/stow-config`.
-- Add the rust source and linters to the rustup install: `rustup component add rust-src rustfmt clippy`.
-- Install the nightly Neovim by running `nvim-nightly-install`.
 - Neovim needs some language providers to be installed manually (check with `nvim +checkhealth`):
     - `python3 -m pip install --upgrade pynvim`
     - `npm install -g neovim`